pekkalacd/Introduction-to-Python/Lessons/Basic Operators/README.md

    **2. Each operator is on the same level of precedence**<br>
 <br>

-If these two conditions are met, then statements or expressions are evaluated in associatively, not by precedence.
+If these two conditions are met, then statements or expressions are evaluated associatively, not by precedence.
 The rules for associativity vary by precedence level.<br><br>

 <p align="center">
    <img src="https://user-images.githubusercontent.com/34849400/107112096-900ad700-681a-11eb-8180-e0544de05bb0.png"/>